-A Hill-Sachs lesion usually results from recurrent anterior shoulder dislocation with resultant posterolateral humeral head compression fracture as the humeral head comes to rest against the anteroinferior part of the glenoid.
+Hill-Sachs lesions are a posterolateral humeral head compression fracture, typically secondary to recurrent anterior shoulder dislocations, as the humeral head comes to rest against the anteroinferior part of the glenoid.
 It is often associated with a Bankart lesion of the glenoid.

-In addition to being acutely painful at the time of dislocation, it may promote future dislocation / subluxation due to the lever-like effect of the defect during external rotation 4.
+In addition to being acutely painful at the time of dislocation, Hill-Sachs lesions may promote future dislocation/subluxation due to the lever-like effect of the defect during external rotation 4.

 Hill-Sachs lesions may be difficult to appreciate on x-rays, frequently requiring CT or MRI for full characterisation.
 When a Hill-Sachs lesion is identified careful assessment of the anterior glenoid rim and labrum should be performed to identify a potential Bankart lesion.

-Best seen following re-location of the joint, and better appreciated on internal rotation views.
+These lesions are best seen following relocation of the joint, and better appreciated on internal rotation views.
 It appears as a sclerotic vertical line running from the top of the humeral head towards the shaft.
-If large then a wedge defect may be evident.
+If large, a wedge defect may be evident.

 CT and MRI